Who We Are

 Lita Quimson-Feliciano

-Fully alive and wild at heart, Lita has been designing programs for retreats and courses since the ministry started nine years ago.
-She prepares sacred landscapes that inspired her to become a contemplative activist who focuses on caring for the planet.
-Lita practices radical creativity through mosaicing and creating artscapes around the eco-spirituality center she founded.
-Lita is an experienced spiritual director trained in various local and international institutions.
+Lita practices radical creativity through mosaicing which has filled the retreat center with artscapes.She is also an experienced spiritual director trained in various local and international institutions.
 She holds a master’s degree in ministry major in spiritual formation, and certificates in spiritual direction and formation.

 Jac Gatbalite

-Having a second lease of life after surviving a Pulmonary Embolism, she is now committed to accompanying other people in their spiritual journey and is managing the programs of OTTD.
+Having a second lease of life after surviving a pulmonary embolism, she is now committed to accompanying other people in their spiritual journey and is managing the programs of OTTD.

 Our Support